cybergis/cybergis-compute-core/README.md

 }
 ```
   - community account using custom key:
-  - > In this mode, a custom private key is copied under ./key.
+  - > A custom private key is copied under ./key.
 Define the location of the private key and the passphrase associated with the key.
 User login to community account using the custom private-public key pairs
 ```js
 serviceName: {
     ip: "keeling.earth.illinois.edu",